 Blends well with: most other oils, especially citrus, florals, cedarwood, clove, clary sage, pine, geranium, vetiver and patchouli.

 Cautions: Non-toxic and non-irritating on the skin it can be safely used with babies and children.
 It is suggested that it be avoided in the first trimester of pregnancy

-Lavender has analgesic, antidepressant, antiseptic, antispasmodic, carminative, cicatrizant, deodorant, detoxifying, diuretic, emmenagogue, insecticide, nervine, parasiticide, rubefacient, sedative, stimulant, sudorific, vermifuge and vulnerary properties.
+This lovely oil has analgesic, antidepressant, antiseptic, antispasmodic, carminative, cicatrizant, deodorant, detoxifying, diuretic, emmenagogue, insecticide, nervine, parasiticide, rubefacient, sedative, stimulant, sudorific, vermifuge and vulnerary properties .